Wilderness Therapy Programs for Teens

 You are not alone.
 There are many other families with troubled teens who have found the help they need.
 You are not hopeless.
 There are experienced professionals ready to help.
-You can begin to find the answers you are looking for about Wilderness Therapy right here.
+You can begin to find the answers you are looking for right here.

 What Is Wilderness Therapy?

 The idea that nature heals is not new.
 Since ancient times, wise men and women have gone to the wilderness.
-In nature, people find clarity.
-They find themselves.
-Wilderness therapy applies research-based practices to this ancient process.
+In nature, people find clarity, they find themselves.
+Outdoor Behavioral Healthcare (OBH) also known as wilderness therapy applies research-based practices to this ancient process.

-When your teen comes to Wilderness therapy, they will be in a completely new environment.
+When your teen comes to nature, they will be in a completely new environment.
 They will be away from whatever is happening at home to trigger their negative behaviors.
 They will be away from problematic friends.
 They will not have cell phones or the Internet.

 They will have a beautiful and challenging natural landscape to call home.
 They will share their new home with a small group of other teens who are also going through challenges.
 Trained and experienced wilderness professionals will guide them.
 Licensed clinicians will help them through the healing process.
 They will also have the daily challenges presented by nature itself.
 In all this, they will have to learn to get along.

 Many troubled teens are resistant to therapy.
 They also do not like to follow rules.
-Wilderness therapy decreases this resistance.
+Being outdoors decreases this resistance.
 Teens are in a new place that is different from anything they have known.
 In this environment, not following instructions leads to natural consequences.
 The consequences are not imposed by the field staff.
 Teens are always given the supplies they need to be healthy and safe.
-In nature perspective is also very important.
+In nature, perspective is also very important.
 The same sunshine that provides warmth can also provide a nasty sunburn.
-With nature as our catalyst our staff helps your child overcome their personal pitfalls and learn that every good or bad decision has consequences.
+With nature as our catalyst, our staff helps your child overcome their personal pitfalls and learn that every good or bad decision has consequences.

 The emotional walls that your teen puts up in the outside world won't serve them well in the wilderness.
 The novel, challenging environment will help them to open up to new experiences.
 The new experiences will lead to new ways of thinking.

-Many times, teens who come to wilderness therapy have life-changing realizations.
+Many times, teens who come to the outdoors have life-changing realizations.
 These realizations are often about things that parents have said to teens many times.
 The teens did not get the message until they came to the wilderness.
 It is not that teens were not listening.
 Being in a new environment and facing new challenges stimulates new ideas.

 Stimulating new ideas is important.
-Most of the teens who come to wilderness therapy have stopped developing in healthy ways.
+Most of the teens who come to us have stopped developing in healthy ways.
 Different teens stop developing for different reasons.
-That is why wilderness therapy begins with a period of assessment.
+That is why we begin with a period of assessment.

 During the assessment, your clinician will work with you and your teen.
 Together, you will develop a deep understanding of your teen's dysfunctional behavioral patterns.
 Together, you can address the causes of dysfunction and developmental delays.
 Then your teen and your family will begin to heal.